rmcfadden/hms-www/README.md

  ./mysql_install
  ```

-4. Create mmh databases and logins (note this may need to be done manaully if done before)
+4. Create hms databases and logins (note this may need to be done manaully if done before)
  * create passwords file from setup/
  ```
  cp  mysql-passwords.sample mysql-passwords